 What is a standard exterior door size?

 It's one of the most common questions about front doors.
 But when it comes to doors, there really is no such thing as an "average" size because there is so much variety in the way that homes and entryways are constructed.
-However, the common front door in an American house is 36 inches wide by 80 inches tall, and almost 2 inches thick.1 However, not all doors will have these measurements.
+One of the most common front door sizes in American houses is 36 inches wide by 80 inches tall, and almost 2 inches thick.1 However, not all doors will have these measurements.
 Doors can be as narrow as 30 inches and as tall as 96 inches, and thickness can depend on the door material.
-Some homes even have a set of double doors for their front entrance point, making the doorway up to twice as wide.

 The average measurement of 36 by 80 inches refers to the door panel itself, not including the frame.
-The frame extends beyond the panel, and the frame is installed into what is referred to as the rough opening.
-The rough opening should be at least 3/4" wider and 3/8" taller than the door frame.
-The exterior siding/wall cladding should be approximately 1/2" wider and 1/4" taller than the door installation fin (door width measurement use outer most edges of jamb installation fin, door height measurement use upper most edge of head fin to door frame sill).
+The frame extends beyond the panel, and is installed into the rough opening.
+The rough opening should be at least ¾ inch wider and ? inch taller than the door frame.
+The exterior siding/wall cladding should be approximately ½ inch wider and ¼ inch taller than the door installation fin (door width measurements use the outermost edges of jamb installation fin, door height measurements use uppermost edge of the head fin to door frame sill).

 How big should your entry door be?

 If you are replacing your door, you do have the option of making it larger or smaller, assuming the door dimensions work within your current rough opening.
 An upgrade from a single door to double doors can make your home look more sophisticated and elegant.
-A larger door, even just an increase from 32 to 36 inches, can make your home feel much more open, while giving your more room to accept guests or carry in things like groceries or new furniture.
+A larger door, even just an increase from 32 to 36 inches, can make your home feel much more open while giving you more room to welcome guests or carry in groceries or new furniture.

 Take note of the depth of the wall that is parallel to the front door when it is all the way open.
 Is this wall deep enough for you to increase the size of your front door?
 Some homes have a staircase close to the front door.
 Is there enough space between the entryway and the bottom step for you to install a larger door?

 The front door is what gives your guests their first impression of your home and also has a large impact on curb appeal, so don't underestimate how important it is to find the right door.
-Take the time to think through all of the options, visit a showroom to get ideas, or simply drive through your neighborhood and take note of doors that you like.
+Take the time to think through all of your design options, visit a showroom to get ideas or simply drive through your neighborhood and take note of doors that you like.
 Choose an entry door that makes your home feel welcoming, comfortable and content.
 Set up a free in-home door consultation to get started today.